sgsokol/influx/doc/intro.rst

 The original version of ``influx_si`` software was developed in the MetaSys team in the LISBP, Toulouse, FRANCE.

-The software is licensed under the Educational Community License, Version 2.0 (the "License"); you may not use this software and documentation except in compliance with the License.
+The software is licensed under the GNU Public License, Version 2.0 or higher at your conveniece (the "License"); you may not use this software and documentation except in compliance with the License.

 If you publish results obtained with ``influx_s`` you have to cite the original paper in Bioinformatics 2012 (cf. above).
 A paper describing ``influx_i`` is yet to publish.